codemedic/redstart/README.md

          the database file (specified by --db-file)

    COMMAND
-      migrate-to <MigrationID>
+    migrate-to <MigrationID> OR "latest"
         Migrate the database file specified in --db-file to the specified MigrationID.
         If the db-file does not exist, it will be either copied from base-db-file, if specified, or a new one is created.
 If no migration table ($MigrationTable) exists, it will be created and populated with details of migrations found in migrations-dir.

+        If the argument given is "latest", then the latest MigrationID is figured out and applied.

       list-migrations
          List current migrations and their status (whether applied or not).